imathis/clash/README.md

 ```
 -b, --build             Build mode: Runs only 'before' and 'build' actions
 -c, --context NUMBER    On diff errors, show NUMBER of lines of surrounding context (default: 2)
--d, --debug             Display output from system commands in tests
 -l, --list              Print a list of tests' numbers and titles (does not run tests)
+-t, --trace             Display output from system commands in tests
 -h, --help              Show help message
 ```